zalora/configserver/README.md

 ## Deploy

-After configuring everything a `$ mvn clean package` creates a so called deploy package in the target folder, which is a zip file consists of a fat jar, a Procfile, which tells EB how and which file to run and the ebextensions folder, which contains the deploy instructions for Beanstalk.
+After configuring everything a `$ mvn clean package` creates a so called deploy package in the target folder, which is a zip file containing everything EB needs to get going:

+- The fat jar
+- The Procfile, which tells EB how and which file to run
+- The .ebextensions folder, which contains the deploy instructions for Beanstalk